Mejituu/spotmicroai-raspberrypi/2. Creating a program that boots when SpotMicro starts/README.md

 ```
 ![spotmicro-service](spotmicro-service.JPG)

+(the contents of the picture are just an example, use the content described and updated in the page, above)
 ![nano-spotmicro-service](nano-spotmicro-service.JPG)

-Now we need to copy the spotmicro.service file to the system directory
+Now we need to move the spotmicro.service file to the system directory (we use sudo because the system directory belongs to root)

 ```
-sudo cp spotmicro.service /etc/systemd/system/spotmicro.service
+sudo mv spotmicro.service /etc/systemd/system/spotmicro.service
 ```

 Now we can try to run it, this is necessary to see if there is something wrong in the script or configuration